What Is Pu-erh Tea?

 Steps for breaking a cake:

-• once you found the right place, insert the needle and gently wiggle the tea loose (try not to force it)
+- once you have found the right place, insert the needle and gently wiggle the tea loose (try not to force it)

 There is a difference in handling Sheng (raw) Pu-erh and Shou (ripe) Pu-erh.
 Sheng Pu-erh tends to be more delicate, while Shou Pu-erh may require slightly more force due to its denser, fermented structure.